visheshrwl/SappaDAS/README.md

         cout << "Hello";                -->  O(1)
     }

-//In the above code as there's no variable in the code or it can be said that it's fixed therefore it's O(1) complexity
+In the above code as there's no variable in the code or it can be said that it's fixed therefore it's O(1) complexity

-//

 Let's say having a function like